Pulmonary Arterial Hypertension

 - Check your blood pressure (BP) at home.
 Sit and rest for 5 minutes before you take your BP.
 Extend your arm and support it on a flat surface.
 Your arm should be at the same level as your heart.
 Follow the directions that came with your BP monitor.
 If possible, take at least 2 BP readings each time.
 Take your BP at least twice a day at the same times each day, such as morning and evening.
 Keep a record of your BP readings and bring it to your follow-up visits.
 Ask your healthcare provider what your BP should be.

-- Exercise as directed.
-Exercise may help decrease your symptoms and improve your heart function.
-Exercise also helps with weight control.
-Do not start an exercise program before you talk with your healthcare provider.
+- Be physically active, as directed.
+Physical activity, such as exercise, may help decrease your symptoms and improve your heart function.
+Physical activity also helps with weight control.
+Do not start a physical activity program before you talk with your provider.

 - Avoid activities that raise your body temperature.
 Do not sit in a sauna, hot tub, or hot bath.
 This can lower your blood pressure and cause you to faint.

-- If you are a woman, talk to your healthcare provider about pregnancy.
+- Talk to your provider about pregnancy if you are female.
 Pregnancy may not be safe for you.
 You may need to change your birth control method if you currently use birth control pills.
 Birth control pills may increase your risk for blood clots.
-Your healthcare provider can help you choose other methods that work for you.
+Your provider can help you choose other methods that work for you.

 - Manage health conditions affecting PAH.
-You many need treatment for sleep apnea, hypertension, or other medical conditions.
-Ask your healthcare provider for more information.
+You may need treatment for sleep apnea, hypertension, or other medical conditions.
+Ask your provider for more information.

 Treatment options